bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 ### Remote config

 Similar to `isEnabled`, each feature has a `config` property.
 This configuration is set by the user within Bucket.
-It is similar to the way access is controlled, using matching rules.
-Each config-bound rule is given a configuration payload (a JSON value) that is returned to the SDKs if the requested context matches that specific rule.
-It is possible to have multiple rules with different configuration payloads.
-Whichever rule matches the context, provides the configuration payload.
+It is similar to the way access is managed -- using rules.
+Each config-bound rule is given a configuration value (a JSON value) that is returned to the SDK if the requested context matches.
+It is possible to have multiple rules with different configuration values.
+Whichever rule matches the context, provides the configuration value.

 The config is accessible through the same methods as the `isEnabled` property: